Please ensure Javascript is enabled for purposes of website accessibility

 Group to hold first meeting on reducing Virginia evictions

-(AP) A new coalition of affordable housing advocates, lawyers and property managers is starting work on its goal to bring down high eviction rates in Richmond and four other cities in Virginia.
+(AP) A new coalition of affordable housing advocates, lawyers and property managers is starting work on its goal to bring down high in and four other cities in Virginia.

-The Campaign to Reduce Eviction is scheduled to hold its first meeting May 22 in Richmond.
+The Campaign to Reduce is scheduled to hold its first meeting May 22 in Richmond.

 The coalition formed last month after data published in The New York Times showed that Virginia has five of the top 10 highest eviction rates among large U.S. cities, including Richmond, Hampton, Newport News, Norfolk and Chesapeake.